Intern, Planning and Preservation – Spring 2021

 For more than 125 years, The Municipal Art Society of New York (MAS) has worked to educate and inspire New Yorkers to engage in the betterment of our city.
 As a non-profit advocacy organization, MAS mobilizes diverse allies to focus on issues that affect our city from sidewalk to skyline.
 Through three core campaign areas, MAS protects New York’s legacy spaces, encourages thoughtful planning and urban design, and fosters inclusive neighborhoods across the five boroughs.

 Our work focuses on the built environment from a variety of angles.
-Our recent report, Bright Ideas, part of our ongoing Fight For Light initiative, provides an inventory of planning and policy solutions for protecting access to sunlight in the public realm.
-Our 2018 report, A Tale of Two Rezonings, examined the Long Island City and Downtown Brooklyn neighborhood rezonings from an environmental planning perspective.
+Our 2019 report, Bright Ideas, part of our ongoing Fight for Light initiative, provides an inventory of planning and policy solutions for protecting access to sunlight in the public realm.
+Another major initiative, Technical Advancement for Comprehensive Planning and CEQR Reform (TASC), focuses on creating a land use and development mapping tool that will strengthen the City Environmental Quality Review (CEQR) process and better forecast future development in our neighborhoods.
+This is a continuation of the findings from our 2018 report, A Tale of Two Rezonings, which examined the Long Island City and Downtown Brooklyn neighborhood rezonings from an environmental planning perspective.
 Our ongoing Accidental Skyline initiative looks at the proliferation of “supertall” buildings, their impacts on surrounding neighborhoods, and the zoning mechanisms developers use to build them.
-MAS evaluates neighborhood rezonings – most recently those in the Bushwick, and Gowanus neighborhoods of Brooklyn – through the lens of equitable and sound planning.
-A number of city neighborhood rezonings and large-scale rezoning projects are either underway or are anticipated to begin very soon.
+MAS evaluates neighborhood rezonings—most recently those in the Bushwick and Gowanus neighborhoods of Brooklyn—through the lens of equitable and sound planning.
+A number of City-led neighborhood rezonings and large-scale rezoning projects that may come under MAS review are either underway or are anticipated to begin soon.

-In addition, MAS advocates for Privately Owned Public Space (POPS) and sponsors the most comprehensive online resource dedicated to POPS.
-MAS also manages the Livable Neighborhoods Program (LNP), which helps communities better understand and influence land-use planning and become stronger advocates for their neighborhoods.
+In addition, MAS manages the Livable Neighborhoods Program (LNP), which helps communities better understand and influence land-use planning and become stronger advocates for their neighborhoods.
 MAS has continued its leadership in historic preservation by creating interactive web maps that show the location and types of permits granted by the Landmarks Preservation Commission.

 Interns will support MAS planning and preservation staff on long- and short-term projects and day-to-day work including, but not limited to: